-Among the oldest camps in Maine are Little Lyford Pond Camps and Medawisla Wilderness Camps — located near Gulf Hagas in the 100-mile wilderness; both owned and operated by the Appalachian Mountain Club.
+Among the oldest camps in Maine are Gorman Chairback Lodge and Cabins, Little Lyford Lodge & Cabins and Medawisla Lodge & Cabins — located in the 100-mile wilderness and operated by the Appalachian Mountain Club.

 Little Lyford is more than 100 years old and contains a wealth of hunting, fishing and logging history.
 Bob LeRoy, a registered Maine guide, says, “The remote wilderness area surrounding Little Lyford Pond Camps and Medawisla Wilderness Camps is a premier fly-fishing destination.
 You’re more likely to cross paths with a moose than another person.”

 Another century-old outfitter is Bradford Camps, the only set of wilderness camps on the three-mile long Munsungan Lake at the headwaters of the Aroostook River.
 Fish include brook trout, landlocked salmon, lake trout, and rare blueback trout.
 “We are on a very remote lake in the middle of the North Maine Woods.
 There are no stocked fish,” said Igor Sikorsky, the owner of the camps.